ximo2001/HAR-Muse/README.md

 - **`MusePreprocessedTOTAL/`**: Includes the preprocessed EEG recordings in CSV format.
   - `10_1_c1.csv`, `10_1_c2.csv`, `10_1_c3.csv`, ..., `30_2_m3.csv`

+### `EXPERIMENTO` Folder
+Folder containing all data used to perform the experiments.

 ### `SOFTWARE` Folder
 This folder contains the scripts and notebooks used for data preprocessing, feature extraction, and the execution and evaluation of the machine learning models.